Closing 12 noon GMT on 6 February 2020

-Research Fellowships in Science and Engineering are intended to give scientists or engineers of exceptional promise the opportunity for early independence with the objective of contributing to the knowledge base required for a healthy and innovative national culture.
-These fellowships are open to all nationalities, usually intending to carry out research at a UK institution.
+1851 Research Fellowships are intended to give early career scientists or engineers of exceptional promise the opportunity to conduct a research project of their own instigation; an ultimate objective is to contribute to the knowledge base required for a healthy and innovative national culture.
+Around eight awards are made each year.

 “The 1851 Fellowship has been one of the defining aspects of my academic career.
 It has allowed me to focus on developing my own research program, which will form the basis of my work for years to come, and has been instrumental in establishing my career and research profile.
 I am truly grateful.”
 Dr Tom Montenegro-Johnson, Research Fellow 2014